MetLife's quarterly profit beats estimates on investment boost

 Metlife reported a 29% jump in net investment income to $5.28 billion on strong returns from private-equity investments.

-Earlier in the day, Prudential Financial Inc (PRU.N) also said the effect of COVID-19 on its group and individual life insurance appears to be lessening in the third quarter. read more
+Earlier in the day, Prudential Financial Inc also said the effect of COVID-19 on its group and individual life insurance appears to be lessening in the third quarter.

 Adjusted earnings at Metlife’s U.S. business jumped 72%, helping it offset a weak performance in Latin America, Europe, the Middle East and Africa, where its businesses were hurt by higher COVID-19-related claims.